Man who raped 10-year-old girl in Ohio abortion case sentenced to life in prison

-Man sentenced to life in prison for raping 10-year-old girl in Ohio abortion case that drew national attention
+Man sentenced to life in prison for rape of 10-year-old girl in Ohio abortion case that drew national attention

 Gerson Fuentes will serve at least 25 years in prison after pleading guilty to rape in a case that right-wing pundits falsely dismissed as a hoax in the aftermath of Roe v Wade